usnistgov/FederalProfile-8259A/_8259-Control/configuration.md

 ## Data on approved IoT devices are backed up according to established IoT device backup and recovery policies and procedures.

-Backup and recovery policies and procedures detail how to make backups of IoT device data, and software as applicable.
+Backup and recovery policies and procedures detail how to make backups of IoT device data and software as applicable.
 Controls that may be necessary:

 **Manufacturer:**